 Barberton in the Kruger Lowveld region of Mpumalanga isn’t a place that we were too familiar with before this trip.
 The only time we had ever heard about it before was on the daily weather forecast.
 Apart from its tendency to be partly cloudy with the occasional afternoon thundershower, we really didn’t know what to expect when we arrived.
-This trip has changed all of that.
+As we soon found out however, there are plenty of things to do in Barberton!

 Like many other towns in the Kruger Lowveld, Barberton owes its existence to the gold rush era of the 1880s.
 Its gold deposits are so rich that even today gold is being mined from its hills or panned from the rivers.
 The town’s history is full of stories from this colourful early period – the days of Eureka City, Cockney Liz, square-faced gin, and fortunes made and lost.

-For a small town, Barberton really has a lot to do!
-Pieter and Wynand from Dusty Tracks were our guides for this area and they had our days filled with back-t0-back adventures.
+For a small town, there really are a lot of things to do in Barberton!
+Pieter and Wynand from Dusty Tracks were our guides for this area and, trusting in their local knowledge, we left planning our itinerary completely up to them.
+They had our days filled with back-to-back adventures.
+Here’s what they chose for us.

 Barberton’s own Panorama Route